mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 **Stack:** &rArr; `global`

-Push the global environment onto the stack, unless the script has a non-syntactic global scope.
-In that case, this acts like JSOp::BindName.

-`nameIndex` is only used when acting like JSOp::BindName.
+Look up a name on the global lexical environment's chain and push the environment which contains a binding for that name.
+If no such binding exists, push the global lexical environment.

 **Format:** JOF_ATOM, JOF_NAME, JOF_GNAME, JOF_IC